 Lytag is made from the fly ash, a by product of coal fired power stations.
 Our proprietary technology transforms the fly ash into small round pellets, which are then heated to 1,100°C. This creates a very hard pellet with a honeycombed internal structure of interconnecting spaces.
 These hard pellets can then be used as a superior, consistent, lightweight aggregate which is up to 50% lighter than natural aggregate.

 On time delivery of our products to our customers’ sites is critical for the continued success of our business.
 To find out more on our logistics

 Lytag is used in various construction applications such as concrete, fill, precast, drainage and screed.

-Lytag is an Aggregate Industries business and benefit from the resources and capabilities of a highly skilled research and development team, and the financial and global business strength of its holding company Holcim, one of the world’s largest cement producers.
+Lytag is an Aggregate Industries business and benefits from the resources and capabilities of a highly skilled research and development team, as well as the financial and global business strength of its holding company Holcim.